xlladdins/xll/docs/Excel4MacrosH-P.md

 **IF**(**logical\_test**)

-Logical\_test    is a logical value that IF uses to determine which functions to carry out next—that is, where to branch.
+Logical\_test&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that IF uses to determine which functions to carry out next&mdash;that is, where to branch.

   - > If logical\_test is TRUE, Microsoft Excel carries out the
     > functions between the IF function and the next ELSE, ELSE.IF, or